 Everyone loves a good media player.
-In Userland, managing your music library is more important than kernels, ASLR, access control or any of that lame stuff.
+In Userland, managing your music library is more important than kernels, ASLR, access control or any of that boring stuff.
 Thus I see no wrong in going full OCD and Synaptic shopping for a music player you’d want to get all snuggly with.

 - The total installed size and amount of package dependencies is according to Synaptic.
 The restricted extras option was marked when Raring was installed so some codecs were already present.

-- Except when mentioned otherwise, all players have base features like repeat, shuffle/random, replay gain, MPRIS integration, internet radio & podcast support, crossfading for gapless playback, a 10 band graphic equalizer and song ratings.
+- Except when mentioned otherwise, all players have base features like repeat, shuffle/random, replay gain, MPRIS integration, internet radio and podcast support, crossfading for gapless playback, a 10 band graphic equalizer and song ratings.

 - Ex Falso for bulk ID3 tag editing is great, but if you want to embed cover art, Easytag is what you’re looking for.
 If you decide on a player which doesn’t do CD ripping, Sound Juicer will solve this.
-All 3 programs are in Ubuntu’s repositories.
+All 3 are in Ubuntu’s repositories.

-Kicking things off we have Amarok, the heaviest player of this list.
+Kicking things off we have Amarok, the heaviest player in this list.
 What constitutes “heavy”, you wonder?
 For starters, the 125 packages required to make Amarok work, totaling 249 MB of used disk space.